brightnft/yoints/README.md

 ![$Yoints](https://github.com/brightnft/yoints/blob/main/yoints.png)

-## Please follow these 4 steps for a local deploy
+## Here are some steps for a local deploy of this ERC-20 token on Metis

 ### Step 1: Install

 Run "npm i " to install dependencies in package.json